- Jury Service

 10. Pending motions.
 All motions must be filed with the Clerk’s Office before calling a judge’s chambers to schedule a hearing.

-13. Do not file discovery documents.
-Discovery is not filed in this Court.
-Pursuant to Federal Rule 5(d) and under the 16(b) scheduling order, disclosures do not need to be filed.
+12. Do not file discovery documents.
+Discovery should not be filed in this Court.
+Pursuant to Federal Rule 5(d) and under the 16(b) scheduling order, disclosures should not be filed.
 Disclosures under 26(a)(1) and (2) are to be made among counsel only.
 Disclosures under 26(a)(3) are to be made among counsel and included as part of the final pretrial conference.

-18. Security reminder.
-The following items are not allowed in the courthouse: cellular telephones, palm pilots, blackberry e-mail devices, pagers, cameras, tape recorders, or any other electronic device.
+17. Security reminder.
+The following items are not allowed in the courthouse: cellphones, PDAs, laptop computers, pagers, cameras, tape recorders, or any other electronic device.
 Counsel who wish to bring in a laptop computer for use at a court hearing must receive prior approval.
 Counsel shall submit a written request to the Clerk’s Office.
 Potential weapons such as firearms, knives, pocket knives, scissors, letter openers, screw drivers, mace, and pepper spray are also prohibited.

 We suggest that you be familiar with the Local Rules and the ECF Policies and Procedures Manual, as well as each judge’s pretrial order.
 If you have never appeared before our judges, please ask about and/or observe court proceedings.